CodyDegraffeNiles/Cacophony/README.md

 ### Planned Features
 ----
 * Start a dm through seraching a username and number tag.
-* Group Dms Conversations.
-* Search for Servers by Name.
+* Join servers by invite/name.

 ### Acknowledgments
 ----